AtlasFoundation/Thoth/docs/docs/developers/agents/agentStructure.md

 ### Agent

-Key of this particular agent receiving the input, since each agent can be different, probably supplied from agent settings (depends on connector)
+Key of this particular agent receiving the input, since each agent can be different, probably supplied from agent settings (depends on connector).
+Agent is and ID.

 ### Client